 Lady Margaret Prosser is a Labour peer and former President of the TUC.

-Nicola Smith is head of economic and social affairs at the TUC.
+Nicola Smith is head of equality and strategy at the TUC.

 Stefan Stern is director of the High Pay Centre and sits on the Centre for Labour and Social Studies national advisory panel.